revilowaldow/BITC/Sessions/2024/04 07 - Session 20.md

 Lots of groves in the northern kingdoms
 More open than groves elsewhere

-Kev used to be squire for guard u
+Kev used to be squire for guard in gold district